Semantic Edge Detection with Diverse Deep Supervision: Methodology

 \subsection{Information Converter}

-\revise{From above analyses, the core for improving SED is the existence of the \textit{information converter}.
-In this paper, we try a simple design for \textit{information converter} to validate our hypothesis.} Recently, residual networks have been proved to be easier to optimize than plain networks \cite{he2016deep}.
-The residual learning operation is usually embodied by a shortcut connection and element-wise addition.
-We describe a residual \conv block in \figref{fig:converter}, which consists of four alternatively connected ReLU and \conv layers, and the output of the first ReLU layer is added to the output of the last \conv layer.
+From the above analyses, the core for improving SED is the existence of the \textit{information converter}.
+In this paper, we try a simple design for \textit{information converter} to validate our hypothesis.
+Recently, residual networks have been proved to be easier to optimize than plain networks \cite{he2016deep}.
+The residual learning operation is embodied by a shortcut connection and element-wise addition.
+We describe a residual \conv block in \figref{fig:converter}, which consists of two alternatively connected ReLU and \conv layers, and the output of the first ReLU layer is added to the output of the last \conv layer.
 Our proposed \textit{information converter} combines two residual modules and is connected to each side of the DDS network to transform the learned representation into the proper form.
-This operation is expected to avoid the conflicts caused by the discrepancy in different loss functions.
+This operation is expected to avoid the conflicts caused by the discrepancy in different losses.

-The top supervision of semantic edges will produce gradient signals for learning semantic features, while the bottom supervision of category-agnostic edges will produce category-agnostic gradient signals.
-These conflicting gradient signals will confuse the backbone network through back propagation if the distracted supervision is directly imposed \revise{as discussed in \secref{sec:superv}}.
-Our information converters can play a buffering role by converting these conflicting signals into a proper representation, \revise{so these converters avoid directing the gradients from side supervision to the backbone network.} In this way, the backbone network will receive consistent update signals and will be optimized towards the same target; furthermore, the different tasks at the bottom and top sides are carried out by the \textit{information converters}. \revise{Note that this paper mainly claims the importance of the existence of the \textit{information converter}, not its specific format, so we only adopt a simple design.
-In the experimental part, we will demonstrate different designs for the \textit{information converter} achieve similar performance.}
+\revise{The top supervision of semantic edges will guide top layers in learning semantic features, while the bottom supervision of category-agnostic edges will guide bottom layers in learning category-agnostic features.
+Hence, bottom layers would have two distinct supervision through back propagation if the distinct supervision is directly imposed as discussed in \secref{sec:superv}.
+Our information converters can separate the information content in the backbone layers by assigning unique sets of parameters and imposing separate losses to each network side, playing a buffering role.
+In this way, the distinct supervision targets are imposed to the backbone network in an indirect manner, rather than the previous direct manner \cite{yu2017casenet,yu2018simultaneous,bertasius2015high,hu2019dynamic}.} Note that this paper mainly claims the importance of the existence of the \textit{information converter}, not its specific format, so we only adopt a simple design.
+In the experimental part, we will demonstrate different designs for the \textit{information converter} achieve similar performance.